About Me

 Chesapeake Bay – Where my home port is.

-By the way, I am a member of the Boating Writers Internationl (BWI) as well as the International Documentary Association (IDA).
-I am dedicating this blog, Trips of Discovery, to all of you baby boomers who have similar dreams and to young generation of boaters.
+By the way, I should mention that I’m a proud member of Boating Writers International (BWI), The Gotham Film and Media Institute, and the International Documentary Association (IDA).
+But more importantly, I’m dedicating this blog to all you baby boomers out there who share my dreams of adventure, as well as the younger generation of boaters.

 Make the best of your journey, folks, as we all know life is not a dress rehearsal.
 Go out and make some memories with your loved ones.